Cookie Notice

 Saves the visitors preferences selected in the cookie banner

-We use Google Analytics, an analysis tool of Google LLC and Google Ireland Ltd. (“Google”) to continuously improve our website and services (analytics to assess how popular certain content is and to take future decisions on what to focus on).
+We use Google Analytics, an analysis tool of Google Ireland Ltd., Gordon House, Barrow Street, Dublin 4, Ireland (“Google”) to continuously improve our website and services (analytics to assess how popular certain content is and to take future decisions on what to focus on).

-The data collected via Google Analytics is automatically deleted after 14 months.
+The data collected via Google Analytics is automatically deleted after 26 months.
+The storage period of the cookies can be found in the table below.

 In order to ensure anonymized collection of IP addresses we use the code “_anonymizeIp()”.
 Therefore, before your IP address is transmitted to Google’s servers in the USA, it is sent to a Google server in the EU (or in another member state of the EEA), where it is shortened by removing the last octet of the IP address prior to its storage so that it cannot be traced to a specific person.
 Only then the shortened IP address sent to a Google server in the USA and stored there.